Ilia-Masiha/freesha/backend/misc/docs.md

   npm run migrate
   ```

 6. Create a new email address or use your own email address for OTP sending.
-If you want to use your own email address, read the next section: "OTP"
+If you want to use your own email address, read the next section: [OTP](https://github.com/ilia-abbasi/freesha/blob/main/backend/misc/docs.md#otp)

 7. Create the `.env` file outside the `backend` directory, in the root of this repository:
   ```env